-Lately I have been seeing more Chukars (Alectoris chukar) than I have through the winter when the Rough-legged Hawks were in the area in large numbers.
-Rough-legged Hawks primarily eat Lemmings on their breeding grounds and vole when they are not but they will also eat rabbits, ground squirrels and birds year round.
-So perhaps with fewer Roughies the Chukars feel safer to forage more out in the open.
+Lately I have been seeing more Chukars than I have through the winter when the Rough-legged Hawks were in the area in large numbers.
+Rough-legged Hawks primarily eat lemmings on their breeding grounds and voles when they are not but they will also eat rabbits, ground squirrels and birds year round.
+So perhaps with fewer Rough-legged Hawks the Chukars feel safer to forage more out in the open.
 I thought I would share a few older images along with some taken this past week.

 Chukars cluck like chickens so there are occasions when I hear them coming before I see them.
 With their pale buffy, tan and grey coloration they can blend in very easily with their habitat, even the black stripes on their flanks can be mistaken for shadows in the grasses.

 I often call Chukars “Rock Hoppers” because in the spring I see them hopping from the ground on to the tops of rocks and boulders to call.
 Other times the Chukars on top of the rocks appear to be sentinel birds, there to warn the other foraging birds of danger from predators.
-Even on the top of rocks and boulders they can be hard to spot, thankfully I have excellent long distance vision which usually serves me well because frequently I see birds long before anyone else.
+Even on the top of rocks and boulders they can be hard to spot, thankfully I have excellent long distance vision which usually serves me, and any one with me, well because frequently I see birds long before anyone else.

 The grasses have begun to push green shoots from the ground here and the Chukars are calling more often from the tops of the rocks and I have witnessed a few skirmishes between the males.
 They will be nesting before too long.